Battle of Timor: Japanese invasion of Portuguese Timor, 19–20 February 1942

-On the night of 19/20 February 1,500 troops from the Imperial Japanese Army's 228th Regimental Group, 38th Division, XVI Army, under the command of Colonel Sadashichi Doi, began landing in Dili.
+On the night of 19/20 February 1,500 troops from the Imperial Japanese Army's 228th Infantry Regiment, 38th Division, XVI Army, under the command of Colonel Sadashichi Doi, began landing in Dili.
 Initially, the Japanese ships were mistaken for vessels carrying the foreseen Portuguese reinforcements, and the Allies were caught by surprise.
 Nevertheless, they were well-prepared, and the garrison began an orderly withdrawal, covered by the 18-strong Australian Commando No. 2 Section stationed at the airfield.
-According to Australian accounts, the commandos killed an estimated 200 Japanese in the first hours of the battle; the Japanese army recorded its casualties as only seven men, but native accounts of the landings support the Australian claims.
+According to Portuguese sources the Commandos killed an estimated 200 Japanese in the first hours of the battle; while the Japanese Army recorded its casualties in the landing as 67 dead and 56 wounded, along with 7 more dead or wounded in the ensuing capture of Dili.

 Another group of Australian commandos, No. 7 Section, was less fortunate, driving into a Japanese roadblock by chance.
-Despite surrendering, according to military historian Brad Manera all but one were massacred by the Japanese.
+Despite surrendering, according to military historian Brad Manera all but one were massacred by the Japanese, in an event known as the Ration truck massacre.
 Outnumbered, the surviving Australians withdrew to the south and to the east, into the mountainous interior.
 Van Straten and 200 Dutch East Indies troops headed southwest toward the border.